“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

-The land of bookworms Kolkata, or Calcutta, as still lovingly called by the Bengalis, College Street or ‘Boi Para’ (Colony of Books) is the largest book market in India.
-In effect, it happens to be world’s largest second-hand book market that sprawls over an expansive area of 1.5km in central Kolkata.
+The land of bookworms Kolkata, or Calcutta, is still lovingly called by the Bengalis, College Street or ‘Boi Para’ (Colony of Books) is the largest book market in India.
+In effect, it happens to be the world’s largest second-hand book market that sprawls over an expansive area of 1.5km in central Kolkata.
 Be sure to get your hands on any book, new as well as old under the sky, written in any Indian language.
-Also you will get books written in other languages such as French, Russian and German, just to name a few!
+Also, you will get books written in other languages such as French, Russian and German, just to name a few!

 2. Kolkata Book Fair

-We all know that Kolkata is the only Indian state to serve the busy bees with the Tram service beside other modes of travel.
+We all know that Kolkata is the only Indian state to serve the busy bees with the Tram service besides other modes of travel.
 But do you know that it has been operating since the year 1902!
 The Calcutta Tramways Company today runs the oldest electric trams in Asia.

 Kolkata the word was derived from the term ‘Kolikata’.
 The term ‘Kolikata’, which according to some means the ‘Field of Kali’, was one of the three villages that today unite to form the city of Kolkata.
 The names of the other two villages are Sutanuti and Gobindapur.